fishfacts/fishfacts/README.md

 but if that makes you uncomfortable it's okay, feel free to hide me!

 i won't attack you for doing such a thing unlike how some people do on this game lol

+current big interests are golden kamuy gachiakuta and 8:11 :-)